Florida Keys National Marine Sanctuary

 The Florida Keys National Marine Sanctuary is a U.S. National Marine Sanctuary in the Florida Keys.
 It includes the Florida Reef, the only barrier coral reef in North America and the third-largest coral barrier reef in the world.
 It also has extensive mangrove forest and seagrass fields.
-The Florida Keys National Marine Sanctuary, designated in 1990, is the ninth national marine sanctuary to be established in a system that comprises 13 sanctuaries and two marine national monuments.
-The Florida Keys National Marine Sanctuary protects approximately 2,900 sqnmi of coastal and ocean waters from the estuarine waters of south Florida along the Florida Keys archipelago, encompassing more than 1,700 islands, out to the Dry Tortugas National Park, reaching into the Atlantic Ocean, Florida Bay and the Gulf of Mexico.
+The Florida Keys National Marine Sanctuary, designated on December 28, 1990, was the ninth national marine sanctuary to be established.
+The Florida Keys National Marine Sanctuary protects approximately 2,900 sqnmi of coastal and ocean waters from the estuarine waters of South Florida along the Florida Keys archipelago and the Hawk Channel passage, encompassing more than 1,700 islands, out to the Dry Tortugas National Park, reaching into the Atlantic Ocean, Florida Bay, and the Gulf of Mexico.

 The mission of the sanctuary is to protect the marine resources of the Florida Keys while facilitating human uses that are consistent with the primary objective of resource protection.
 Sanctuary waters and habitats support high species diversity due to the presence of both tropical and subtropical species, including the largest documented contiguous seagrass community in the northern hemisphere and extensive coral reef habitat.
 The sanctuary is also home to maritime heritage resources that encompass a broad historical period.